-When I went to jot down the uses for coconut oil for this blog...
-I was stumped.
+When I went to jot down coconut oil uses for this blog… I was stumped.

-Not because I was racking my brain to think of ideas.. but because coconut oil uses are seriously a never ending list!
+Not because I was racking my brain to think of ideas.. but its uses are seriously a never ending list!

 It’s not everyday you can trust a product to not only do its job, but do it without filling your household with chemicals, preservatives and additives.

 Coconut oil can be used for your hair, skin, food (basically everything) and that’s why I love it so much.

 This blog is all about the versatility of coconut and how you can use it every day for everyday things.

 As many of you know, I’m a big fan of wholesome foods close to their natural state.

 This is the same when it comes to my household items too.